 In our previous public filings, we had used a term "active matrix organic light emitting diodes (AMOLED)" that described a display technology used in certain display driver ICs that we had designed and manufactured in our internal and external foundries.
-Beginning with this Report, we will use the term "OLED" instead of the term "AMOLED" in our public filings in order to be consistent with commonly accepted industry naming practices for this product category.
+Beginning in the second quarter of 2017, we have used the term "OLED" instead of the term "AMOLED" in our public filings in order to be consistent with commonly accepted industry naming practices for this product category.
 There is no change to the products that we previously referred to as AMOLED display driver ICs.